 - More than half of states allow the CASA/GAL volunteer to serve in the role of GAL to meet compliance with CAPTA.
 Tens of thousands of children are being served by our volunteers in those states.

-- In many of the states in which CASA/GAL programs serve the most children, volunteers have GAL status and states contribute significant funding.
+- In many of the states in which CASA/GAL programs serve the most children and volunteers have GAL status.

-- If CAPTA were to change such that it did not allow the GAL to be a court-appointed special advocate volunteer, it may result in programs’ losing their standing to serve children in their current capacity, and state funding for CASA/GAL programs may be at risk.
+- If CAPTA were to change such that it did not allow the GAL to be a court-appointed special advocate volunteer, it may result in programs’ losing their standing to serve children in their current capacity.

 To maintain our current level of service to children, it is imperative that the provision allowing the CAPTA GAL to be either an attorney or a court-appointed special advocate be retained.